Everything You Need to Know About the Help to Buy Scheme

 The following criteria apply to properties you can acquire through the Help to Buy scheme:

-- the home must be the only home you’ve ever owned
+- The home must be the only home you’ve ever owned

-- you must live in the home you buy through the scheme
+- You must live in the home you buy through the scheme

-- the home must be a new build (never lived in before)
+- The home must be a new build (never lived in before)

-- it must be sold by a registered homebuilder
+- It must be sold by a registered homebuilder

 Purchase Price Limits